Unity-Technologies/ml-agents/docs/Python-API.md

 - **Reset : `env.reset(train_mode=True, config=None)`**
   Send a reset signal to the environment, and provides a dictionary mapping Brain names to BrainInfo objects.
-  - `train_mode` indicates whether to run the environment in train (`True`) or test (`False`) mode.
-  - `config` is an optional dictionary of configuration flags specific to the environment.
-For generic environments, `config` can be ignored. `config` is a dictionary of strings to floats where the keys are the names of the `resetParameters` and the values are their corresponding float values.
-    Define the reset parameters on the Academy Inspector window in the Unity Editor.
 - **Step : `env.step(action)`**
   Sends a step signal to the environment using the actions.
 For each Brain :
   - `action` can be one dimensional arrays or two dimensional arrays if you have